Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 than any one project will need to use.
 So there should be tooling at hand to either only pick the parts needed for a project or to remove code that is not required.

+{% capture content %}

+#### Sidetrack: 🧹 Supporting PurgeCSS

-For the latter approach it's good to know that [PurgeCSS](https://purgecss.com/) needs to read complete css classes in your sourcefiles to know what to keep and what not
+[PurgeCSS](https://purgecss.com/) needs to statically find the css classes you're using in your sourcefiles in order to know what css to keep and what to throw away 🚮

 so its usually more effective to use class names in api's instead of magically creating them, at least for less common variants.